ocaml-bench/sandmark/README.md

     RUN_CONFIG_JSON=run_config_byte.json make ocaml-versions/5.0.0+stable.bench
 ```

 We can obtain throughput and latency results for the benchmarks.
-For obtaining
+To obtain
-latency results, we can adjust the environment variable `RUN_BENCH_TARGET`.
+latency results, we can set the environment variable `RUN_BENCH_TARGET` to
-The scripts for latencies are present in the `pausetimes/` directory.
-The
-`pausetimes_trunk` Bash script obtains the latencies for stock OCaml and the
-`pausetimes_multicore` Bash script for Multicore OCaml.
+`run_pausetimes`, which will run the benchmarks with
+[olly](https://github.com/sadiqj/runtime_events_tools) and collect the GC tail
+latency profile of the runs (see the script `pausetimes/pausetimes`).
+The results will be files in `results` with the `.pausetimes.bench` suffix.

 ### Results